 Mary A. McReynolds has served as an American Anglican Council board member since 2008, member of the AAC Executive Committee since 2014, and chair of the AAC Audit Committee since 2012.
 As a member of the bar of the District of Columbia, the U.S. Supreme Court, and all federal circuit courts of appeal, she maintains a trial and appellate practice.
 She counsels non-profit and for-profit religious, arts, educational and business entities, including Anglican and Episcopal dioceses and parishes.
 She is founder and present or past board member and CEO of three Washington, D.C., performing arts organizations.

 The Rt.
-Rev. Ryan Reed is the fourth bishop of the Diocese of Fort Worth, where he served as Dean of St. Vincent’s Cathedral in Bedford, Texas, for 17 years before his election to the episcopate.
-He holds a B.A. from Texas A&M University, where he was a member of the Corps of Cadets; and an M.Div. from Trinity School for Ministry.
+Rev. Ryan Reed is the fourth bishop of the Diocese of Fort Worth where he served as Dean of St. Vincent’s Cathedral in Bedford, Texas, for 17 years before his election to the episcopate.
+He holds a B.A. from Texas A&M University where he was a member of the Corps of Cadets and earned his M.Div. from Trinity School for Ministry.
 A member of the Society of the Holy Cross, he received an honorary doctorate from Nashotah House Seminary in 2019.
-Bishop Reed has served on the ACNA Executive Committee since 2012.

 The Very Rev. Andrew Rowell is the Rector of Christchurch Montgomery and Dean of the Western Deanery of the Gulf Atlantic Diocese.
 Andrew received his undergraduate degree from Duke University (1995), his law degree from the University of Virginia (1999), and his Masters of Divinity from the Duke University Divinity School (2008).
 Fr.
 Andrew is married to Miriam “Mimi” Suber Rowell, who is a Critical Care Registered Nurse.
 Andrew and Mimi have two sons, Eben and Zeke.